epaaso/comp-oncology/README.md

 Example notebook for the recommended analyses for single cell cancer data

 ## Pre-reqs
-We highly recommend using computer or server with cuda enabled.
+We highly recommend using a computer or server with cuda enabled.
 AAnother adavnatage would be to have dokcer installed with the cuda package for translating your cuda install to the contianers.